 “Don’t tell me you ran 2:18 last month,” read the caption on the cartoon hanging inside Jock’s office, depicting him berating a would-be marathoner about to board for Hopkinton.
 “You’re a goddamn liar!… And a bloody fat one too!…and make sure you pin that number on the front!… And good luck.
 Now get the hell on the bus.”

 Jock was a man of his times, and proud of it.
-As an athlete he finished top ten in Boston nine times.
+As an athlete, he finished top ten in Boston nine times.
 He was also the impassioned coach for 1957 marathon champion John J. Kelley (no relation to John A. Kelley), the only member of the BAA to ever win the club’s race.

 Now a trainer, physiotherapist, and co-race director, Jock gained international infamy for his confrontation with Kathrine Switzer during the 1967 race when he jumped off the press bus in the early miles and attempted to rip Switzer’s number off while she was still wearing it!
 Women, after all, were not allowed to run back then, so obviously she must have gained her number nefariously.

 The pictures of Switzer’s burly boyfriend checking Jock into the roadside bushes like a Boston Bruins defenseman went global.
-The images personified women’s struggle for equality, and changed the marathon, Switzer and the women’s movement indelibly.
-The 50th anniversary of that famous confrontation will be celebrated this year by Kathrine who later became great friends with Jock.
+The images personified women’s struggle for equality and opportunity.
+It changed the marathon, Switzer, the women’s movement, and eventually Jock himself.

 “Boston is still Boston,” said Jock.
 “It’s the Mecca.
 Everybody wants to run Boston.
 And they try like hell in the races out in Idaho and Nebraska to get qualifying times to come to Boston.
 And a lot of these progressive steps I’m egotistical enough to think it was my suggestion.
 And I claim that the Boston qualifying time limit has improved running at all these races throughout the United States.